 It is hard for us to imagine the leap of faith made by people who immigrated to America a century ago.
 In the 1800s, without the aids of television or radio, immigrants could not get a very clear idea of what America was like or what they would find in that distant land.
 Immigrants set out into the unknown, with hopes that in the new country they would find a new and better life.

 In the Meadowbrook neighborhood (north of Wedgwood, near to present-day Lake City) some of the earliest settlers were families from Germany.
-In Meadowbrook they found opportunity to own land, farm, have freedom from restrictions of social class and have a higher standard of living than they would have had in Germany.
-Though they were not rich, they did fulfil their immigrant hopes and dreams, and saw their children grow up as American citizens.
+In Meadowbrook they found opportunity to own land, have a farm, have freedom from restrictions of social class and have a higher standard of living than they would have had in Germany.
+Though they were not rich, they did fulfill their immigrant hopes and dreams, and they saw their children grow up as American citizens.

 The Beckers are not well-known in Meadowbrook neighborhood history because they died young.
 Mrs. Becker died first, and Mr. Becker died in 1899 at the age of 54.
-By the 1890’s Becker had already sold most of his property to another immigrant, August Fischer.
+By the 1890s Becker had already sold a large portion of his property to another immigrant, August Fischer.

-The Fischers, who were also from Saxony, came to Meadowbrook in the early 1890’s and lived there until their deaths in 1940-41.
-August and Wilhelmina Fischer were newlyweds when they immigrated to Austin, Texas, in 1880.
+The Fischers, who were also from Saxony, came to Seattle in 1888 after first living in Texas.
+They moved to Meadowbrook in the early 1890s and lived there until their deaths in 1940 and 1941.
+August and Wilhelmine Fischer were newlyweds when they immigrated to Austin, Texas, in 1880.
 One can only speculate why a couple from the cool, forested mountains of Germany would choose to migrate to the flat, hot, dry plains of Texas.
-However, in the 1880’s the Austin-New Braunfels area was the site of one of the largest German settlements in the United States.
+However, in the 1880s the Austin-New Braunfels area was the site of one of the largest German settlements in the United States.
 Perhaps the Fischers knew someone else who had gone there, or they hoped to find refuge in the German-speaking community while they looked around to see what opportunities were available in America.